flaviobordonidev/leanpubabrandnewcms/books_rails_8/ubuntudream_tw/02-cdn_mockups/07_00-tw_cards_flex_grid.md

 ## L'elemento `<div>`

-Posso usare anche sempre <div> ma è meglio, quando possibile, usare dei tags già definiti su <html5>
-The <div> element should be used only when no other semantic element (such as <article> or <nav>) is appropriate.
+Posso usare anche sempre `<div>` ma è meglio, quando possibile, usare dei tags già definiti su `<html5>` The `<div>` element should be used only when no other semantic element (such as `<article>` or `<nav>`) is appropriate.
-The <section> HTML element represents a generic standalone section of a document, which doesn't have a more specific semantic element to represent it.
-Sections should always have a heading, with very few exceptions.
+The `<section>` HTML element represents a generic standalone section of a document, which doesn't have a more specific semantic element to represent it. *Sections should always have a heading*, with very few exceptions.
-If you are only using the element as a styling wrapper, use a <div> instead
+If you are only using the element as a styling wrapper, use a `<div>` instead.
+`<section>` tells browsers and screen readers that the content inside it should be grouped together, like a section in an article.
+`<div>` does not impart any meaning and is simply used to help with layout.

 Esempio in cui uso tutti tags `<div>`: